Doris Sams: AAGPBL career

 As hurlers adapted to the new pitching style, batting averages declined even more during the 1949 season.
 Sams won the batting crown with a .279 mark, as she repeated as Player of the Year to become the first player in the league to twice win player of the year honors.
 She won the batting title race by a single point over Wisniewski and led the circuit with 114 hits (one more hit than Wisniewski), but was not among the leaders in any other offensive category.
 As a pitcher, Sams had a 15–10 mark with a 1.58 ERA and finished 8th in ERA, tied for 7th in wins and tied for 8th in shutouts.
 On July 14 of that season, she hurled a one-hitter, 3–1 victory against South Bend and helped herself with two hits and one RBI.
-Then, on August 19 she defeated again South Bend on a three-hit shutout, 2–0, while hitting a single with a run scored.
-All pitchers were led by Jean Faut of the South Bend Blue Sox, who went 24–8 with 120 strikeouts a 1.58 ERA, and Lois Florreich of the Rockford Peaches, who posted a 22–7 record with 210 strikeouts (a league high) and a minuscule 0.67 ERA, to set an all-time season record for lowest ERA in the league's history.
+Then, on August 19 she defeated South Bend again on a three-hit shutout, 2–0, while hitting a single with a run scored.
+All pitchers were led by Jean Faut of the South Bend Blue Sox, who went 24–8 with 120 strikeouts and a 1.58 ERA, and Lois Florreich of the Rockford Peaches, who posted a 22–7 record with 210 strikeouts (a league high) and a minuscule 0.67 ERA, to set an all-time season record for lowest ERA in the league's history.
 Sams made the All-Star Team for a second time while Muskegon, managed by Carson Bigbee, had a fifth-best record of 46–66 and advanced to the playoffs.
 The Belles took the first round from Kenosha but were swept in the semi-finals by South Bend.

 The AAGPBL used a livelier ball in 1950.
 As a result, offensive levels augmented significantly in all cases with more hits, scoring more runs and hitting four times as many home runs as they did in previous seasons.
 That year, Sams began a string of four consecutive seasons with a batting average over .300.
 She finished 5th in the batting race with a .301 average, was 3rd in slugging (.419), and tied for 5th in home runs (4).
 It was the last season she pitched on a regular basis, going 12–13 with a 2.60 ERA, as she made her third All-Star Team.
 During the midseason, poor attendance in Muskegon forced the movement of the struggling Lassies to Kalamazoo, Michigan.
 The change of scenery did not help, as the now Kalamazoo Lassies finished in the cellar with the worst record of the league (36-73-2).
 Bonnie Baker, catcher for South Bend early in the season, joined the Kalamazoo team as player-manager in a short stint for her, because the following year the league passed a rule banning female managers.